zeroc-ice/ice/matlab/README.md

  - MATLAB code for core Slice files, located in `matlab\lib\generated`
  - MATLAB code for test Slice files, located in `matlab\test\**\generated`

-## MATLAB Toolbox
+## Ice Toolbox

-You can build the Ice MATLAB toolbox package with the following command:
+You can build the MATLAB Ice toolbox package with the following command:

 ```
 msbuild msbuild\ice.proj /t:Package